-Black Colored Rice and Bugs Sensory Bin:
+28. Black Colored Rice and Bugs Sensory Bin:

-Black colored rice sensory bin with bugs and snakes.
 Cute Halloween sensory bin idea.
 Snakes and bugs from the Dollar Store.

-Blue Colored Sand River Animals Sensory Bin:
+29. Blue Colored Sand River Animals Sensory Bin:

 You can find the recipe here: Homemade Colored Sand – Growing a Jeweled Rose

-This is a river animal sensory bin with blue colored sand.
+This is a river animal sensory bin with blue-colored sand.
 The river animals are from Michael’s.

-Colored Black and Orange Rice Sensory Bin:
+30. Colored Black and Orange Rice Sensory Bin:

 Colored rice is one of our favorite sensory bin fillers.

 It is simple and cost-effective to make.

-Brown Colored Rice Thanksgiving Sensory Bin:
+31. Brown Colored Rice Thanksgiving Sensory Bin:

 A cute idea for a Thanksgiving sensory bin.

-You could easily turn this into a matching game or sorting activity.
+You could easily turn this into a matching game or an easy sorting activity.

-Orange Colored Rice with Pinecones and Apples Sensory Bin:
+32. Orange Colored Rice with Pinecones and Apples Sensory Bin:

 Makes a cute back-to-school sensory bin or could be used with a trip to an apple orchard or when the leaves start to change color.

-Blue Colored Rice with River Animals Sensory Bin:
+33. Blue Colored Rice with River Animals Sensory Bin:

-River animal sensory bin using blue colored rice.
+River animal sensory bin using blue-colored rice.

 The river animals are from Michael’s and the stones are from the Dollar store.